 Assistance) Act 2000.
 Additional Australian Government funding is provided through annual appropriations and non-programme items.
-Figures reported are Data include actual payments provided under the States Grants (Primary and Secondary Assistance) Act 2000 and the Indigenous Education (Targeted based on accrual expenditure. (a)
+Figures reported are Data include actual payments provided under the States Grants (Primary and Secondary Assistance) Act 2000 and the Indigenous Education (Targeted based on accrual expenditure. a

-(b) Students are the full time equivalent average for 2003 and 2004.
+Students are the full time equivalent average for 2004 and 2005.
+Q